SoFi's had a rough year. Can it move on?

 Now under the leadership of former Twitter executive Anthony Noto, the company wants to get back on track.
 It's close to the official launch of its new checking and savings account, SoFi Money.
 Noto has discussed getting into stock trading.
 And an IPO is on the table.

 Yet issues tied to the old regime keep cropping up.
 SoFi is repeatedly asked to talk about how it changed its corporate culture.
-Last quarter, the company reported a loss to investors after it had to write down underperforming loans.
+Last quarter, the company reported a loss to investors after it had to write down underperforming loans issued before Noto came on.
 It's not clear if the company will pursue a bank license again, after it withdrew its application last year.

 "It's still trying to balance that rapid growth with something that's a little more responsible and a little more focused on being a viable and successful business longer term," said Robert Wildhack, an analyst at Autonomous Research.